smtmfft/oyster-monorepo/README.md

  - To install AWS CLI on your system please follow ["Installing or updating the latest version of the AWS CLI"](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
  - Next configure the AWS CLI and setup a named profile by following ["Configuring the AWS CLI"](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

+### Install Go
+This project requires Go version 1.18.1+ to run, to install go on your system, run the following command

+    sudo apt install golang-go
+You can then check the version by running

+    go version

 ### Pulumi preliminaries

 ## Setting up the VPC